 This exciting book arrived as part of the incredible New York Review Children's Collection that I purchased almost blindfolded.

-That book set was one of my best buys in my Read Aloud Dad career.
+That book set was one of my best library additions in my Read Aloud Dad career.

 Back to your first impression of Wee Gillis.